Ammavin Kaipesi

-Ammavin Kaipesi (Mother's hand phone) is a 2012 Tamil-language drama film directed and cinematographed by Thangar Bachchan.
-Shanthnoo Bhagyaraj and Iniya form the cast.
-Director Thangar Bachan, who gave the most memorable films like Azhagi, Solla Marandha Kadhai, Pallikoodam and Onbadhu Roobai Nottu, made this new directorial and production venture, Ammavin Kaipesi.
+Ammavin Kaipesi is a 2012 Tamil-language drama film directed and cinematographed by Thankar Bachan.
+Based on a novel of the same name written by the director, the film stars Shanthnoo Bhagyaraj and Iniya, while the director himself plays a pivotal role.
+The music was composed by Rohit Kulkarni with editing by Kishore Te.

-The film is based on a novel of the same name written by the Director.
-Shanthanu and Iniya play the lead role while Thangar Bachan plays a pivotal role.
-Ammavin Kaipesi was among 2012 Deepavali releases and was released along with Podaa Podi and Thuppakki receiving mixed to positive reviews.
+The film released on 13 November 2012, coinciding with Diwali, and received mixed-to-positive reviews.

 Plot

-The story revolves around a mobile phone, which Thankar says connects people through voice and helps establish and maintain new relationships.
+The story revolves around a mobile phone, which Thangar says connects people through voice and helps establish and maintain new relationships.
 There is a mother with nine children, but she lives in circumstances that keep her separated from them.
 The only way she can stay in touch and hear their voices is through her mobile phone.
 She sees her mobile phone as a surrogate for her children and has grown possessive of it.